ds-example/coding-challenge/README.md

 ![Component design image](static/demo/comp-preview.png)

-Effectively, it's a (optional) headline element composed with a number of `Card` components, which is the other component you will be building out for this challenge.
+Effectively, it's a (optional) headline element composed with a number of `Card` components, which is the other component you will be building out.

 A `Card` contains a headline, optional image element, short text description, and a call to action button.